 Please check with the competent local Malaysian authorities in your country whether you need a visa to travel to Malaysia and what the requirements are.
-If you need to obtain a “visa letter” confirming your conference registration, we can provide such a confirmation letter of your booking once you have (1) registered for the conference and (2) once the Alliance has received your payment in full.
-Please ensure that a visa letter request form is completed “for each delegate”.
-More information and the visa letter request form can be downloaded here.
-You may also fill out and submit the visa request form online.
+If you need to obtain a “visa letter” confirming your conference registration, we can provide such a confirmation letter of your booking once you have (1) registered for the conference and (2) your payment has been received in full.
+Please ensure that a visa letter request form is completed for each delegate (available for download at the bottom of this page).
+You may also fill out and submit the visa request form online (English only).

-Any nationals whose country does not fall within the category mentioned can apply for a visa through the nearest Malaysian Representative Office by submitting:
+Any delegate whose country does not fall within the category mentioned can apply for a visa through the nearest Malaysian Representative Office by submitting: